 What else can I do to quit?

-Luckily, no one expects you to quit on sheer willpower and swag possibilities alone.
+Luckily, no one expects you to quit just on sheer willpower and the possibility of more money in your pocket alone.
 Here are some more tips on how to quit smoking the right way:

 - Talk to your doctor: they can look into all kinds of methods to keep you on track.
 These can range from nicotine patches and tablets to cognitive behavioural therapy (teaching your brain to recognise a craving and deal with it) and even hypnotherapy.

 - Pick up a Quit Kit: This is a box of practical tools and advice offered by NHS Smokefree.
-It was developed by smokers and ex-smokers alike and has helped thousands quit successfully. (available to residents of England only).
+It was developed by smokers and ex-smokers alike and has helped thousands quit successfully.
+(Available to England residents only).

 - Find your nearest support group: A problem shared is a problem halved, as the saying goes.
 Your doctor can put you in touch with your closest support group, and WeQuit has a forum where you can chat to other wannabe quitters.

-How does all this help a StepChange client?
+How does all this help you if you’re a client of ours?

 Very often we speak to clients who dearly want to free up some money in their budget.
 They look at everything they spend – from the food shopping to the kids’ pocket money – looking for reductions, but the option of reducing the cig costs can often seem an impossible task.

-If you want to quit but you’re struggling, we’re hoping this great app will have given you that extra little push.
+If you want to quit but you’re struggling, we’re hoping this will have given you that extra little push.
 Who knows?
 Maybe it can help you get out of debt quicker.

 Do you have any tips for quitting the cigs?
 Let us know in the comments…